VirgilSecurity/virgil-crypto/README.md

 ### Step 2 - Configure environment

 1. Open Terminal.
-1. Check that all tools which are listed in the [build prerequisite](#build-prerequisite) are available there.
+1. Check that all tools which are listed in the [build prerequisites](#build-prerequisites) are available there.
   * for Windows compiler should be MSVC;
   * for OS X build toolchain should be Xcode Toolchain.
 1. Check that all dependencies from the the [table above](#table2) are accessible.